Rosyahirah/Rosyahirah/README.md

 - ⚡ Fun fact: ...
 -->

-I'm Ros, a Regulatory Affairs Specialist with a strong interest in data analysis.
+I'm Ros from Malaysia.

 Currently, I'm looking for a career change and open to junior roles in Data Analyst.

+✨ About Me ✨
+- A Regulatory Affairs Specialist for 4 years experience
+- Certified in Google Data Analytics
+- Love working with numbers and learning new skills.

 ## Projects
-Welcome to my portfolio, where I showcase my [projects](my-portfolio).
+Welcome to my portfolio, where I showcase my projects.

 ## Tools
 - Database: Google BigQuery, SQL Server, R